Skip to content

 How It Works

-1. Error Detection: The workflow automatically triggers whenever any other workflow in the system encounters an error
+1. Error Detection: The workflow is triggered whenever any other workflow in your n8n instance encounters an error

-2. Environment Filtering: It checks if the failed execution was a manual test run and skips notification for those cases
+2. Environment Filtering: It checks if the error occurred in a production environment (excludes manual test runs)

-4. Message Distribution: Splits the admin list and sends individual error notifications to each administrator via Telegram
+4. Notification Distribution: Sends detailed error notifications to each administrator via Telegram

-5. Error Details: Each notification includes the workflow name, error message, failed node name, and a direct link to the execution
+The notification includes the workflow name, error message, the node that failed, and a direct link to the execution for quick troubleshooting.

 graph TD